 Gifts and entertainment come in all different forms: fruit baskets, dinners, tickets to sporting events, to name just a few examples.
 Before you accept or offer gifts or entertainment, think about the situation - does it legitimately support Castle's interest?
 Is the amount reasonable and customary?
-Does it conform to Castle's Gift, Hospitality and Sponsorship Policy?
-Would this embarrass you or Castle if it was on the front page of the newspaper?
+Does it conform to Castle's Gift & Hospitality Policy and the Anti-Bribery & Corruption Pollicy?
+Would this embarrass you or Castle if it was on the front page of the newspaper or on the internet?

-- Obtain approval when giving or receiving gifts or entertainment if the value exceeds the equivalent of \$25 for gifts, \$100 for entertainment, or \$75 per person for meals. - Only provide and accept gifts and entertainment that are reasonable complements to business relationships. - Never accept gifts of any kind from a business partner with whom you are involved in contract negotiations. - Do not request or solicit personal gifts, favors, entertainment or services. - Never accept gifts of cash or cash equivalents (i.e., gift cards).
+- Obtain approval when giving or receiving gifts or entertainment if the value exceeds the equivalent of \$25 for gifts, \$100 for entertainment, or \$75 per person for meals.
+It would be advisable to respectfully decline gifts and entertainment of anything more than nominal value unless cultural or similar considerations would make it offensive or difficult to do so. - Only provide and accept gifts and entertainment that are reasonable complements to business relationships. - Never accept gifts of any kind from, or give gifts to, a business partner with whom you are involved in contract negotiations. - Do not request or solicit personal gifts, favors, entertainment or services. - Never accept gifts of cash or cash equivalents (i.e., gift cards).